freedanjeremiah/Mail-Fi/README.md

 # ChainInBox: Cross-Chain Payments in Gmail via Avail Nexus

-ChainInBox is a Chrome extension that integrates Avail Nexus SDK directly into Gmail, enabling cross-chain cryptocurrency payments and startup investments without leaving your email interface.
+ChainInBox is a Gmail protocol that integrates Avail Nexus SDK directly into Gmail, enabling cross-chain cryptocurrency payments and startup investments without leaving your email interface.

 ---